Disability Benefits for Self-Employed Individuals

 Rules regarding the calculation of income for self-employed claimants can be complex, requiring the assistance of an experienced Social Security Disability lawyer.
 Our knowledgeable attorneys can discuss your situation during a free consultation and point to the test that the SSA may use for these calculations.
 If an adverse decision is made on your claim, we can help with the appeal process.

-Contact Phillips Disability today to schedule a free, no obligation consultation.
+Contact Dayes Law Firm PC today to schedule a free, no obligation consultation.
 We will not charge for our services unless you receive benefits.